-Research Shows Gratitude Heightens Quality of LifeStudies have shown daily gratitude exercises resulted in higher reported levels of alertness, enthusiasm, determination, optimism, and energy.
+Research Shows The Power of Gratitude Heightens Quality of LifeStudies have shown daily gratitude exercises resulted in higher reported levels of alertness, enthusiasm, determination, optimism, and energy.
 As well as less depression and stress, people were more likely to help others, exercised more regularly, and made greater progress toward achieving personal goals.
 Happiness was also increased by around 25%.
 This is significant, as your basic level of happiness is set at a predetermined point.
 If something bad happens to you during the day, your happiness can drop momentarily, but then it returns to its natural set-point.
 Likewise, if something positive happens to you, your level of happiness rises, and then it returns once again to your “happiness set-point”.
 A practice of gratitude raises your “happiness set-point” so you can remain at a higher level of happiness regardless of outside circumstances.
 Also those who practice gratitude tend to be more creative, bounce back more quickly from adversity, have a stronger immune system, and have stronger social relationships than those who don’t practice gratitude.
 And remember, when expressing gratitude this is not to say that everything in our lives is necessarily great.
 It just means we are aware of our blessings.

-Notice and Appreciate Each Day’s GiftsPeople tend to take for granted the good that is already present in their lives.
+The Power of Gratitude – Notice and Appreciate Each Day’s GiftsPeople tend to take for granted the good that is already present in their lives.
 There’s a gratitude exercise that instructs that you should imagine losing some of the things that you take for granted, such as your home, your ability to see or hear, your ability to walk, or anything that currently gives you comfort.
 Then imagine getting each of these things back, one by one, and consider how grateful you would be for each and every one.
 In addition, you need to start finding joy in the small things instead of holding out for big achievements—such as getting the promotion, having a comfortable nest egg saved up, getting married, having the baby, and so on–before allowing yourself to feel gratitude and joy.
 Another way to use giving thanks to appreciate life more fully is to use gratitude to help you put things in their proper perspective.
 When things don’t go your way, remember that every difficulty carries within it the seeds of an equal or greater benefit.
 In the face of adversity ask yourself: “What’s good about this?”, “What can I learn from this?”, and “How can I benefit from this?”